-14. YOUTH OUTREACH PLAN (200 WORDS MAXIMUM)
+YOUTH OUTREACH PLAN (200 words max.)

 Present a thoughtful plan to undertake annual youth outreach activities relevant to your research, targeting high school, middle school, and/or elementary school students.
-See the ERA program guidelines (page 8) for a list of example activities.
+See the ERA program guidelines (page 10) for a list of example activities.

-- You may use up to 1% of the ERA funding (\$1000) for activities, but it is not mandatory to use these funds. - Eligible expenses include consumables, supplies, development of working models, etc. - You may be able to build on existing programs at the university.
-Talk to your department/faculty liaison representative about youth outreach programs already in place.

-- You may participate in existing activities operated by science awareness organizations, such as Science Rendez-Vous, which U of T sponsors, and the Science and Technology Awareness Network.
-Organizations relevant to outreach for social sciences and humanities research might include libraries, museums, art galleries, heritage sites, and community groups. - Youth outreach activities must take place during each year of the project. - Provide concrete details of your plan: describe the activities and when they will take place, the researchers involved, and an estimate number of youth who will be engaged.
+- You may use up to 1% of the ERA funding (\$1,000) for activities, but it is not mandatory to use these funds. - Eligible expenses include consumables, supplies, development of working models, etc. - You may be able to build on existing programs at the university.
+Talk to your department/faculty liaison representative about youth outreach programs already in place. - You may participate in existing activities operated by science awareness organizations, such as Science Rendez-Vous, which U of T sponsors, and the Science and Technology Awareness Network.
+Organizations relevant to outreach for social sciences and humanities research might include libraries, museums, art galleries, heritage sites, and community groups. - Youth outreach activities must take place during each year of the project.
+Should inperson opportunities not be available or feasible, virtual approaches should be used to conduct the youth outreach activities. - Provide concrete details of your plan: describe the activities and when they will take place, the researchers involved, and an estimated number of youth who will be engaged.